 How to get to Lake Bled from Ljubljana

-There are five ways to travel from Ljubljana to Lake Bled: On an organised day tour, or by bus, train, car or taxi.
+There are five ways to travel from Ljubljana to Lake Bled: On an organised day tour from Ljubljana, by bus, train, taxi or hire car.

 Whichever mode of road transport you choose, you’ll be travelling on highway E61.
 It leads almost due north from Ljubljana in the direction of the Austrian border.

 Because Lake Bled is so close to Ljubljana (1.75 hours by road at most), it’s entirely possible to visit on a long day trip.
-You can do it yourself on public transport by following the instructions below.
+You can do it yourself using public transport, following the instructions below.
 Or you can organise a Lake Bled day trip from Ljubljana.

 The latter has the added benefit of a guide to show you around and narrate some of the history.
 It’s a great option for solo travellers, or anyone who has left it to the last minute and is concerned about the availability of bus seats.

 I highly recommend booking your day tour through German platform Get Your Guide.
 They offer an excellent range of itineraries from independent tour providers, combined with the ability to pay securely online.
 If plans change, they have a very generous cancellation policy.